danielfrg/danielfrg.com/content/blog/2018/04/anacondacon.md

+---
-Title: Talk @ AnacondaCON 2018: Deploying Python and R to Spark
+title: "Talk @ AnacondaCON 2018: Deploying Python and R to Spark"
-Slug: anacondacon-deploying-python-r-to-spark
+slug: anacondacon-deploying-python-r-to-spark
-Date: 2017-04-17
+date: 2017-04-17
-Tags: Talk,Python,R,Spark,Hadoop
+tags: ["Talk", "Python", "R", "Spark", "Hadoop"]
-Author: Daniel Rodriguez
+author: Daniel Rodriguez
+---

 Watch me give a talk at our annual Anaconda conference about the work we are doing to make data scientist deploy Python and R easier inside Anaconda Enterprise 5.

-{% youtube vmd7L-FAhus %}
+{{< youtube vmd7L-FAhus >}}

 Official abstract: